 UC-Berkeley expects all students to choose an undergraduate division when they apply.
 But unlike most other large public universities, Cal does not allow freshmen to enroll directly into their topnotch Haas School of Business.
 Those interested in business are advised to check undeclared—pre-business administration as their major.
 The undergraduate program is a general business degree with concentrations (accounting, business communication, finance, marketing and organizational behavior) instead of majors.

 Hustle and bustle characterize the UC-Berkeley campus community and adds to its unique culture.
 Student tables in open-air Sproul Plaza, near the east end of campus, Sather Gate, are a long-standing tradition.
 Students gather there to encourage civic engagement and political activism.
 The campus life is legendary with more than a half-century of commitment to free speech.
 There are over 1,200 recognized student groups, including clubs and organizations built around many cultural, political, and social perspectives.
 The neighborhood immediately surrounding campus off Telegraph Avenue has an “urban-bohemian” feel.
 Many shops and restaurants lean towards the entrepreneurial and are largely student oriented.
 Mass transit into San Francisco and Oakland is plentiful and affordable.

 UC-Berkeley’s career center is excellent with more resources than most diligent students would ever have time to use.
-Of special interest there are more than 15 internship and career fairs on campus as well as Spring Break Employer Trips and Externships.
+Of special interest note that there are more than 20 internship and career fairs on campus as well as Spring Break Employer Trips and Externships.
 Over 900 employers participated in the job and internship fairs held last year.
 This is one of the few universities that hosts internship fairs during the fall and the spring.
-That being said, a student must reach out to use the plentiful resources available and there is no one holding your hand at Cal.
+That said, a student must reach out to use the plentiful resources available and there is no one holding your hand at Cal.